Information about services eligible practitioners and allied health professionals can provide to patients under the Better Access initiative.

 Allied mental health services and MBS items

-Eligible allied health professionals can provide the following services under Better Access.
+Under Better Access, eligible allied health professionals can provide the services in the table below.

 Patient eligibility for allied mental health services